-BIGGBOSS is the registered trademark of the Complainant.
+INTESA is the registered trademark of the Complainant.
 It is registered in many countries.
-The Complainant brings out television shows with this name in many countries and also in different languages.
-Further that, the disputed domain name is very much similar to the trade mark of the Complainant.
+The Complainant is a very old and established banking institution in many countries.
+The Complainant's trademark INTESA is distinctive and very well known in many countries of the world.
+The disputed domain name <www.intesa.in> is very much similar to the trade mark of the Complainant.